luciavdbc/SAC-Medical-Robotics_Algorithms/README.md

 ## What This Does

-Trains a Soft Actor-Critic (SAC) agent to reach a target position (20cm) across different tissue stiffness values (50-600 N/m).
+Trains a Soft Actor-Critic (SAC) agent to reach a target position (20cm) across different tissue stiffness values.
 Compares 5 different training strategies to see which generalizes best to new, unseen stiffness values.

 ## Installation